-LGIM's Investment Stewardship team uses ISS's 'ProxyExchange' electronic voting platform to electronically vote clients' shares.
-All voting decisions are made by LGIM and it does not outsource any part of the strategic decisions.
+LGIM's Investment Stewardship team uses ISS' 'ProxyExchange' electronic voting platform to vote electronically.
+All voting decisions are made by LGIM, and it does not outsource any part of the strategic decisions.
 LGIM's use of ISS recommendations is purely to augment its own research and proprietary ESG assessment tools.
-The Investment Stewardship team also uses the research reports of Institutional Voting Information Services (IVIS) to supplement the research reports that it receives from ISS for UK companies when making specific voting decisions.
+The Investment Stewardship team also uses the research reports of Institutional Voting Information Services ("IVIS") to supplement the research reports that LGIM receives from ISS for UK companies when making specific voting decisions.

-To ensure LGIM's proxy provider votes in accordance with its position on ESG, LGIM has put in place a custom voting policy with specific voting instructions.
-These instructions apply to all markets globally and seek to uphold what LGIM considers are minimum best practice standards which it believes all companies globally should observe, irrespective of local regulation or practice.
+To ensure its proxy provider votes in accordance with LGIM's position on ESG, LGIM has put in place a custom voting policy with specific voting instructions.
+These instructions apply to all markets globally and seek to uphold what it considers are minimum best practice standards that all companies globally should observe, irrespective of local regulation or practice.